Monc: Data-driven medicine against cancer

 Coupling models with data to address relevant challenges for biologists and clinicians

-The Inria team MONC is devoted to applications of mathematical modeling, simulations and scientific calculus in oncology with the following aims:
+The Inria team MONC is devoted to applications of mathematical modeling and machine learning in oncology with the following aims:

 Each type of cancer is different and only a limited number of pathologies are targeted among which: lung metastases, meningioma, gliomas, soft-tissue sarcoma, kidney, lung and liver tumors.